vpmalley/vpmalley.github.io/QuebecShelters.md

 ## Sepaq

 The [Sepaq][sepaq] manages many provincial parks (called national parks) and the trans-Canada trail crosses them in multiple places.
-Here is a list of the shelters the Sepaq operates, in its parks of Fjord-du-Saguenay, Gasspésie, Grands-Jardins, Mont-Mégantic, Mont-Orford, Mont-Tremblant, Monts-Valin and Yamaska.
+The Sepaq has shelters in its parks of Fjord-du-Saguenay, Gaspésie, Grands-Jardins, Mont-Mégantic, Mont-Orford, Mont-Tremblant, Monts-Valin and Yamaska.

-in Mont-Tremblant national park
+### in Mont-Tremblant national park

 - Lac-Ernie - 18 people - ~25$ - access from Lac Monroe Park center : ~13km - open May-March
 - Lac-des-Sables - 18 people - ~25$ - access from Lac-Ernie : 9.5km - open May-March